richafnu/Viva/Viva/glint/setup/360-general-settings.md

 ---
 title: Microsoft Viva Glint 360 feedback program General Settings and User Roles setup
 description: 360 feedback setup begins in the General Settings section of the admin dashboard.
-By default, Viva Glint adminis have access to create and edit all Viva Glint programs, including 360s.
+By default, Viva Glint admins have access to create and edit all Viva Glint programs, including 360s.
 A best practice, however, choose to create a unique User Role with exclusive 360 admin permissions. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry